Edinburgh College of Art PhD Scholarships

 Edinburgh College of Art is delighted to announce its next round of scholarships to applicants for PhD programmes in our five Schools: School of Art; School of Design; ESALA (Architecture and Landscape Architecture); History of Art; and the Reid School of Music.

 Applications for full-time and part-time PhD study will be considered.
-Awards made to part-time students however will be made pro-rata, therefore £9,000 per year over 6 years of prescribed study.
+Awards made to part-time students however will be made pro-rata, therefore £8,000 per year over 6 years of prescribed study.

-If wishing to commence a new programme of study in September 2016 you must ensure that you have fully completed and submitted your PhD programme application for admission using the University's online system by no later than 22nd February 2016.
+If wishing to commence a new programme of study in September 2017 you must ensure that you have fully completed and submitted your PhD programme application for admission using the University's online system by no later than 25th January 2017.

 The Scottish Graduate School for Arts and Humanities (SGSAH) ranking scheme criteria for AHRC PhD Studentships will be used by the ECA Selection Panel.
-The Panels will rank the applications in relation to the following criteria:
+The Panel will rank the applications in relation to the following criteria:

-The ECA Selection Panel will meet in April 2016 to review the scholarship applications.
-All scholarship applicants will be contacted with the outcome by early May.
+The ECA Selection Panel will meet in March 2017 to review the scholarship applications.
+All scholarship applicants will be contacted with the outcome by late March/early April 2017.
 The successful applicants will be announced on the ECA website at the start of the 2017-18 academic year.
 Please note: if successful in obtaining funding from any other University of Edinburgh or Research Council funding source, recipients of the ECA PhD Scholarship may be required to relinquish their ECA PhD Scholarship.